IV estimation of causal hazard ratio: Background

-One can see from the bi-directed arrows in Figure \ref{DAG:iv_model} that we allow for latent common causes of $Z$ and $D$, so that the instrument $Z$ and exposure $D$ can be associated because $Z$ has a causal effect on $D$, {or} because they share a common cause, or both. { This is important as in observational study settings, it may not be realistic that one has measured all common causes of $Z$ and $D$.}
+One can see from the bi-directed arrows in Figure \ref{DAG:iv_model} that we allow for latent common causes of $Z$ and $D$, so that the instrument $Z$ and exposure $D$ can be associated because $Z$ has a causal effect on $D$, {or} because they share a common cause, or both. { This is important as in observational study settings, it may not be realistic to assume that one has measured all common causes of $Z$ and $D$.}

+To focus on the main challenges introduced by unmeasured confounding, we have assumed independent censoring as in Assumption \ref{assumption:ind_censoring}.
+It can be extended to allow for censoring dependent on observed covariates $X$, that is, See Proposition \ref{cor:ignorable-censoring} for details.

-Even with a valid instrument, in general population level causal effects are not identifiable from observed data.
-In the next section, we consider additional assumptions to identify the causal hazard ratio.
+Even with a valid instrument, in general, population-level causal effects are not identifiable from observed data.
+We now review some existing methods for identifying the average treatment effect in the literature.